Updated: Feb 14

 The city is the birthplace of Belgian chocolate; it provides very good value for money and is truly unique!
 Why wouldn’t you want to go there?
 If possible try and stay close to the city centre (I would recommend Avenue Louise) to be within walking distance of the city’s most famous landmarks.

 The Flemish city of Antwerp is primarily Dutch-speaking and known globally as the diamond capital of the world.
 The dynamic city was heavily bombed during World War 1 and World War 2.
-In a plan to try and boost morale in the country, Antwerp hosted the first summer olympics after The Great War.
+In a plan to try and boost morale in the country, Antwerp hosted the first summer Olympics after The Great War.

 You will see plenty of evidence of the destruction these two wars caused Antwerp, when navigating the city.
 About halfway between Antwerp and Brussels is the former Nazi prison camp known as Fort Breendonk.
 The fortress is very well preserved and exploring it makes you almost believe you are walking through the site when it was first built.

 The capital of Western Flanders, Bruges, is the smallest city out of the three but certainly holds its own when it comes to being an excellent destination for a weekend getaway.
+The city located just a few miles from the North Sea is particularly beautiful due to its Flemish-style buildings and beautiful canals and green space.

 Due to its rising fame across social media and being described by many social media influencers as an “Instagrammable” city, it has very quickly become a popular tourist destination.
-There's a good reason for these claims, as in fairness, the city is very beautiful and there has always been a lovely atmosphere around whenever I have been there.

 Things to Do and See in Belgium